atharvthakle/Breached-4.0---IEEE-SB-MUJ/README.md

-Solutions and logic behind them for all the levels of Breached 4.0, a big scale flagship event organized by IEEE Student Branch - Manipal University Jaipur.
+Here, you'll find detailed explanations and solutions to all the challenging levels of Breached 4.0.
+Whether you're a puzzle enthusiast looking to sharpen your problem-solving skills or a participant seeking insights into past challenges, this repository is your go-to resource.
+Dive into the world of cryptic hunts and unravel the mysteries behind each intriguing puzzle.

 For more :